rodriguezh21/employee_summary/README.md

 - Follow the prompts until you see a log that says "Success!".

-- Then, team.html in the output folder.
+- Then, open team.html in the output folder.

 "Success!"
 You have created an employee management site.